tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/notes/reflections.md

 * Hotel Accessibility Review Site
 * an exercise where they close a Github issue from the command line.

-Potential Rails approach for next time (I HAVE A BETTER ONE NOW):

-* W3D2: Rails new (structure on board), HTML forms, GET and POST, params, rails-footnotes gem.
-* Motivation
-* W3D3: Database, migrations, models.
-Make a database table for Quotations.
-Scaffold (comment out `jbuilder` gem).
-* Wallet
-* W3D4: Validations, Relations, .count, .sum, etc.  Heroku.
-* WEEKEND: Health Tracker
-* W4D1: Scaffold deep-dive, has_many/belongs_to, .order, .where, etc.
-* Wallet Prime
-* W4D2: SCSS, Foundation, using console to set data, seeds
-* Menu
-* W4D3: Session, Access/Auth/Auth.
-Give them a checklist of how to get the assignment done.
-* Teacherbook
-* W4D4: Review and rebuild it all together.
-* WEEKEND: Gradebook

 Never got to:

 * Multi-tenancy